Working for Justice

 - Bear public witness to our support for Black Lives Matter and hang a Black Lives Matter Banner outside of the Meeting House

-The mission of the Immigration and Sanctuary team is to make our First UU Society and the wider community more aware of the injustices faced by immigrants, refugees, and asylum seekers, and to facilitate actions that will alleviate these injustices.
+The mission of the Immigration Justice Team is to make our First UU Society and the wider community more aware of the injustices faced by immigrants, refugees, and asylum seekers, and to facilitate actions that will alleviate these injustices.
 We meet on the third Tuesday of the month from 5:00 p.m. to 6:30 p.m. at the Meeting House.
 All are welcome to attend.